Hacking, scams and crypto-asset losses

 V1828-24 is valuable because it moves the debate from abstraction to a very recognisable case: the economic loss arising from a cyber-scam in which there is no identified solvent debtor against whom to assert a claim.
 Where the perpetrator cannot be identified, no claim arises in favour of the injured party; what occurs is, conceptually, a capital loss.

-The classification the DGT sets is precise and worth retaining.
-As it does not arise from the transfer of an asset, that loss is included in the general base of IRPF —not the savings base—, under Articles 45 and 48 of the Personal Income Tax Act.
+The classification the DGT sets is precise.
+As it does not arise from the transfer of an asset, that loss is included in the general base of IRPF —not the savings base—, under Articles 45 and 48 of the Personal Income Tax Act, a basis that ruling V1828-24 itself makes explicit.
 And it is subject to a condition the ruling stresses: to have tax effect, the loss must be substantiated, since Article 33.5.a) excludes the recognition of unproven losses.
 The burden of proof falls on the taxpayer, and it will be the management and inspection bodies that assess the evidence provided.

 Here too, simplification should be avoided.
 The ruling does not turn any technical incident, send error, undocumented hack or loss of access into an automatically deductible tax loss.
 Its value lies in recognising that, where there are substantiated facts and a genuine capital loss, the system does not require the case to be treated as a dead end.